PulkitSinghDev/Salm-Dunk-Hacks/README.md

 When thought about it, the idea itself felt quite interesting to us in the first place; and since there are also people who've been interested in basketball but never got to learn much about it, we felt like it would be quite exciting for them to utilize AI to detect and learn about various moves and objects in the world of basketball!

 ## What it does
-Be it any object or any move that is related to basketball, it's immediately able to recognize and display all the information about it in realtime through your device's camera!
+Be it any object or any move that is related to basketball, it's immediately able to recognize and display all the information about it in real-time through your device's camera!

 ## How we built it
 The various technologies and languages that we've used to build this project are: